AskBlockchain/Encode-HelloWorld/week1/ReadMe.md

 The Ether balance of the address did not change during the transaction.
 It remained at `0 Eth`.
 The nonce of the address also remained the same, at `1`, indicating that no new transactions were sent from this address.

+## Nonce
+In Ethereum, the nonce is a counter used to ensure each transaction is processed only once and in the correct order.
+It is also used to prevent replay attacks.
+When an account creates a transaction, the nonce of that account is incremented.

+In the context of this contract creation:
+- **Nonce Before Creation: '1'**
+- **Nonce After Creation: '2'**

+This indicates that the account `0x1c0427...1c5ebd2f` had previously sent one transaction (hence the initial nonce of 1).
+The creation of this contract was the second transaction sent from this account, which is why the nonce increased to 2.

 ## Storage Changes

 Two storage slots were updated during the contract creation transaction: